Uhuynh/masterthesis_5656077/README.md

     * only drop rows where accounting data contains NA values
     * save created data under ```data/cleaned_data/h2_regression_data.xlsx```

 *Note*: the merging order is very important in generating regression data for each hypothesis.
-    * For hypothesis 1, we start with the ESG ratings, then credit ratings, and finally accounting data.
+For hypothesis 1, we start with the ESG ratings, then credit ratings, and finally accounting data.
-    * For hypothesis 2, we start with credit ratings, then ESG ratings, and finally accounting data.
+For hypothesis 2, we start with credit ratings, then ESG ratings, and finally accounting data.

 ### 2.3.
 Analyse Regression Data
+This process is done in module ```lib/analyse_data.py``` (using regression data generated from section 2.2.) and includes the following steps:
+* Generate descriptive statistics
+* Generate correlation matrices
+* Generate pair plots

+Generated data is saved under ```data/descriptive stats/descriptive_stats.xlsx```.

+### 2.4.
+Run Regression
+This process is done in module ```lib/regression.py``` (using regression data generated from section 2.2.) and includes the following steps:
+* Run the main regressions for both hypotheses
+* Run addtional analyses as well as robustness checks.